VigTheCoder/Fetch-Countries-and-their-Capitals/README.md

-# Fetch Countries Names and Abbreviations
+# Fetch Country Names and Abbreviations

 This is a Python script that fetches and displays information about countries from the REST Countries API.
 It retrieves the list of all countries, displaying their common names and abbreviations.